grpc/grpc.github.io/docs/tutorials/basic/java.md

 [proto3](https://github.com/google/protobuf/releases) compiler (which supports both proto2 and proto3 syntax) in order to generate gRPC services.

-The example's build system is part of Java gRPC's build, so is a bit complex.
-For simplicity we strongly recommend ignoring code generation for the example and referring to the <a href="https://github.com/grpc/grpc-java/blob/master/README.md">README</a> for how to use it in your build.
+The build system for this example is also part of Java gRPC itself's build — for simplicity we recommend using our pre-generated code for the example.
+You can refer to the <a href="https://github.com/grpc/grpc-java/blob/master/README.md">README</a> for how to generate code from your own .proto files.

 <p>Pre-generated code for the examples is available in <a
 href="https://github.com/grpc/grpc-java/tree/master/examples/src/generated/main">src/generated/main</a>.
-These would be automatically built for you as part of the normal build process when following the README:
+The following classes are generated from our service definition:

 - `Feature.java`, `Point.java`, `Rectangle.java`, and others which contain
   all the protocol buffer code to populate, serialize, and retrieve our request